ylehilds/wireless-networking-project/README.md

     ESP32: pin next = 23; Python: 'n'
     ESP32: pin prev = 21; Python: 'q'
 ```
-PS: Schematic and discussion how this project came to be is found in the BluetoothProjectReport.pdf file
+PS: Schematic and discussion how this project came to be is found in the BluetoothProjectReport.pdf / FinalProjectSlides.pdf file